MRGhidini/Psvimgtools-Easy-FrontEnd/README.md

 # Usage

 Clicking on the magnifying glass, the program automatically searches for the last key used by QCMA!
-Or it can inform the manually manipulated key!
+Or you can inform it manually!

 # Automatic mode exploits: